aexyzk/YAMPDVRCOSCDRPC/README.md

 3. Run it!
  - (If you're on linux run 'chmod +x main' while in the folder, to allow it to be executable)
  - (If you're on windows, windows defender might see it as a virus)
-4. Go to 'settings.json' (this will be in the same folder as the executable if you run the program once) and setup all addresses and ports this is default, perfect if you are running VRChat and MPD on the same computer, but for standalone VRChat or more complicated MPD setups you may have to change these in the config file
+4. Go to 'mpd-osc-rpc.json' (this will be in the same folder as the executable if you run the program once, on windows, on linux its in ~/.config/mpd-osc-rpc.json) and setup all addresses and ports this is default, perfect if you are running VRChat and MPD on the same computer, but for standalone VRChat or more complicated MPD setups you may have to change these in the config file
 ```
     "MPD Address": "localhost",
     "MPD Port": 6600,